cdmusic2019/comfyui-photoshop/README.md

 <li>Multi-image support, allowing the Photoshop side to receive 1–9 high-definition PNG images.</li>
 <li>Node granularity optimization and subdivision for more professional workflow customization (by Michoko92).</li>
 <li>Cloud support—the plugin now supports cloud usage, allowing users to enjoy the benefits of large-scale cloud-based GPU rendering.</li>
-<li>The version released on April 4, 2026, now supports multi-client functionality within a local area network.
-This allows multiple computers with the PS plugin on the same LAN to connect to a single ComfyUI server for image generation.
-It enables independent workflows, with image generation tasks managed using a queue system.</li>
+<li>The version released on April 4, 2026, now supports multi-client functionality on a local area network (LAN).
+Multiple computers with the PS plugin can connect to the same ComfyUI server for image generation, each using its own workflow, with tasks managed through a queue system.</li>
 </ul>
 <p><strong>Special Note:</strong><br>
    I am also a user of this plugin and have been using it extensively for design work.
 However, the original repository code had not been maintained for a long time, so I optimized it, fixed bugs, and upgraded some features to make the plugin more usable.
 I initially planned to add more professional features.